Skip to main content

 Inside, the cab received updated trim options.
 The Ranger XLT benefited from new fabric choices and revised door panel trim.
 Air conditioning continued as a popular option, as did power steering and power brakes, which were becoming expected equipment rather than luxury add-ons.
 An AM/FM radio was available, and Ford offered an optional 8-track tape player for buyers who wanted music on the road.

-The SuperCab maintained its 139-inch wheelbase and continued to gain market share as buyers discovered the practicality of the extended cab layout.
+The SuperCab maintained its 139- and 155-inch wheelbase choices and continued to gain market share as buyers discovered the practicality of the extended cab layout.
 Both the Styleside and Flareside beds remained available on regular cab trucks.

-Production climbed to approximately 551,288 units, reflecting the F-Series’ growing dominance in the truck market.
-The F-150, which Ford had introduced in 1975 as an intermediate model between the F-100 and F-250, was also gaining traction and would eventually replace the F-100 entirely.
-But for 1977, the F-100 was still the core half-ton offering, and the combination of updated styling, the new 351W engine option, and the refined Dentside package made it a compelling truck.
+Production was approximately 197,822 F-100 units.
+The broader F-Series was growing dominant in the truck market, but the F-150, which Ford had introduced in 1975 as an intermediate model between the F-100 and F-250, was gaining traction and would eventually replace the F-100 entirely.
+For 1977, the F-100 still offered the lighter half-ton configuration, and the combination of updated styling, the 351M/400 engine transition, and the refined Dentside package made it a compelling truck.

 Keep Exploring